mariinkys/rot-management-gui/README.md

 ## Notes

 > [!WARNING]
-> For this app to work correctly you MUST disable automatic updates on GNOME Software/KDE Software Update.
+> For this app to work correctly you MUST disable automatic updates on GNOME Software/KDE Software Update...
 >
 > You can check this in GNOME Software > Preferences or KDE Settings > Software Update
+> In Bazzite/UBlue distros it seems you can use `ujust _toggle-updates` (Check: https://github.com/ublue-os/bazzite/issues/2592)

+> [!CAUTION]
+> This app has been tested on Fedora Silverblue and Kinoite; efforts to make it work correctly on Bazzite... are being made; however, for now system updates can't be performed on Bazzite since `rpm-ostree upgrade --check` seems to not work reliably.
+> Also, considering Bazzite... provide their own tools to handle updates comfortably I'm wondering if trying to support Bazzite... is a good idea in the first place.

 Key features are: